tektoncd/catalog/task/anchore-cli/0.1/README.md

 The `ARGS` param takes an array of aws subcommands that will be executed as part of this task and the `SCRIPT` param takes the multiple commands that you would like to run on aws CLI.

-The `ConfigMap` and `Secret` give an example of how to define the Anchore server address and give credentials for logging in.
+Secret` give an example of how to give credentials for logging in.

----

-apiVersion: v1
-kind: ConfigMap
-metadata:
-  name: anchorecli-env-configmap
-data:
-  ANCHORE_SERVER: <Anchore server address>

----

 To create a secret you can use the following command kubectl create secret generic tower-creds --from-literal=username=ANCHORE_CLI_PASS --from-literal=password=ANCHORE_CLI_USER

+or apply below manifest which is in samples folder

 ---
 kind: Secret